idelse/avalanche-stats/README.md

 # avalanche-stats
-this script provides an average uptime of an avalanche node from the perspective of a subnet of the network.
+This script provides an average uptime of an avalanche node from the perspective of a subset of the network.

 ## how this script works?
-it inspects the avalanche network, looking for nodes with `9650` port open.
+It inspects the avalanche network, looking for nodes with `9650` port open.
 Then it retrieves the uptime of each validators from this open nodes, providing an average uptime from the perspective of a subset of the network.

 ## how to install
 ```